blueal/Stream-Deck-Scripts/README.md

 ### Example Scripts
 The `Example-Test-Scripts` folder contains many older scripts that I used to debug, and implement other features.
 I only keep them around in case I want to look at old code.
 They are in various states of functionality and are for reference ONLY.

+## Known Issues
+* [#1](https://github.com/blueal/Stream-Deck-Scripts/issues/1) Zoom came out with an update that changes the behavior of joining a personal meeting.
+The owner of the meeting will no longer get an Invite.
+Current lack of API integration for meeting invites means this is impossible to fix at this time.